 The online form is, in itself, relatively straightforward.
 It is seeking to establish the nature of your business and that you are a legitimate organisation.

 In many cases you will also need to justify why you are unable to hire from the domestic workforce using what’s known as the “Resident Labour Market test”.
 As such, you may need to show that you have advertised any job you are offering where it does not appear on the “shortage occupation” list.
+Note that the RLMT is being abolished form January 2021 under the new points-based system.

 Additionally, as part of your sponsor licence application, you will need to provide key documentary evidence in support within a limited timescale (see below).